joshmakar/proof-details-generator/README.md

 Create your design proof then run the script and follow the prompts.

 ## History

+v1.2.1:
+>- Prepending product name with a \ will disable title-case formatting.

 v1.2:
 >- Embroidery now asks for design IDs.